TechyCSR/OpenCluely/README.md

 **🎯 The Ultimate Stealth Interview Assistant**

 **OpenCluely** is a revolutionary AI-powered desktop application that provides **invisible, real-time assistance** during technical interviews.
 Completely undetectable by screen sharing software, it helps you excel in coding challenges, system design questions, and behavioral interviews with modern draggable UI and optional voice recognition.
+Screenshots are sent directly to Gemini for multimodal understanding—no local OCR required.

 </div>